silverhand7/silverhand7/README.md

 ### Hi there 👋
 - 🔭 I’m a Full-stack developer who is more prominent in Backend Development.
-- 💻 My favourite tech stacks are Laravel, Vue.js and PostgreSQL.
+- 💻 My favourite tech stacks are Laravel, Vue.js and SQL.
 - 📖 I’m currently learning Go, Microservices, and Distributed Systems.
 - ⚡ I like to write secure, performant, maintainable applications.